 Babies can be so fun sometimes.

 Her story was great!
-But in my mind, taking pictures of infants all day must be rough; it’s not like they exactly show up ready to strike a pose like some GQ model.
+However, in my mind, taking pictures of infants all day must be rough; it’s not like they exactly show up ready to strike a pose like some GQ model.
 “What exactly does it look like to work with babies in that type of setting?”
 I asked.
 With a smile and a very calm and gentle demeanor, she explained.
 Through her hands-on training and personal experience, she walked me through how she had every little detail already thought through and planned out before the families even arrive for their appointment.
-From the temperature of the room where the pictures take place, to the fact that she comes prepared with a wardrobe all set and ready to provide the child with for the shoot, to even having a space dedicated just for newborns where she works her magic.
-I could tell, she had thought of it all.
+The temperature of the room where the pictures take place, to the fact that she comes prepared with a wardrobe all set and ready to provide the child with for the shoot, to even having a space dedicated just for newborns where she works her magic all was taken into consideration.
+I could tell she had thought of it all.
 “I’d say I’ve had only maybe two children in six years of business that may have been a little much.”
 She laughed and celebrated with me.

 “The hardest part of owning a business like this isn’t even the infants, it’s in the fact that as a small business owner, you have to wear so many hats.
 You have to do it all, from advertising to taking the pictures themselves.
-I’d say the photography business is 10% taking pictures and 90% doing the actual work of running a business.”
+I’d say the photography business is ten percent taking pictures and ninety percent doing the actual work of running a business.”
 She joked.

-“What about specifically being a photographer in the Elko area?
+“What specifically about being a photographer in the Elko area?
 What’s that like?”
 I inquired.
 “I have never done it anywhere else!”
 She explained.
 “I would say the biggest thing would be working with people’s schedules and knowing how to flexible.”
-With our community being a mining community not everyone who wants to make an appointment has a nine to five job, so this really was something I could understand.
-That being said, Kandi expressed how much she was encouraged by doing business in our area because we’re still “small town” enough where one business owner could reach out to another and offer advice and support.
+With our community being a mining one, not everyone who wants to make an appointment has a nine to five job; this really was something I could understand.
+Furthermore, Kandi expressed how much she was encouraged by doing business in our area because we’re still “small town” enough where one business owner could reach out to another and offer advice and support.
 “It takes a village!”
 She insisted.

-As we wrapped up our conversation and my caramel frappucino reached the bottom of the cup, I asked her if there was anything she wanted you (those reading this blog) wanted to walk away knowing about her and her work.
+As we wrapped up our conversation, and my caramel frappucino reached the bottom of the cup, I asked Kandi if there was anything she wanted you (those reading this feature) to walk away knowing about her and her work.
 Her response?
 “I want people to know that when I take pictures, I’m documenting love.
 And I do this by treating my clients’ babies just like I would treat my own.”
-And I could tell, through the sincerity of her words and tone, that she truly did mean what she said.
+And I could tell, through the sincerity of her words and tone, she truly did mean what she said.
 It was a real delight to zoom in on what she is doing in our community (this time, pun intended).

 If you are interested in Kandi Anderson’s work, you check out her website at http://www.kandiandersonphotography.com/ or contact her by phone at 934-5023